Thato-A/Thato-A/README.md

 Fresh out of an immersive software engineering program (lots of coffee, commits, and aha moments), I’ve been hands-on with:

-🛠️ React, JavaScript, Node.js, HTML, CSS and APIs
+🛠️ React, JavaScript, Node.js, Express, HTML, CSS and APIs

-🌱 Backend adventures with MongoDB
+🌱 Backend adventures with MongoDB and Postman

 ✅ Writing tests that actually catch bugs — thanks, Jest